 Yet, Yanukovych’s government’s unwillingness to listen to the protesters’ demands led to the demonstrations being disrupted by the riot police.
-Many of the activists were severely beaten, injured and killed.
-By the hundred sacrificed lives of brave activists in Maidan (the Independence Square in Kyiv), by overthrowing the criminal government, people of Ukraine have proved that now their country has matured into an independent state that is ready to determine its own domestic and foreign policy, rebuild its economy and develop a new, fair political system.
+Many of the activists were severely beaten, injured, and killed.
+By the hundred sacrificed lives of brave activists in Maidan (the Independence Square in Kyiv), by overthrowing the criminal government, the people of Ukraine have proved that now their country has matured into an independent state that is ready to determine its own domestic and foreign policy, rebuild its economy and develop a new, fair political system.

 For some time Ukraine was functioning not through its government but through the self-organization of its people and their sense of human decency, but now the order is gradually coming to normal, both in political and economic spheres.

 We at Abto Software, the Ukrainian citizens, technical and business people engaged in the leading Ukrainian industry, can’t be indifferent to what is happening around us in the country, but it’s important to separate politics and business.
-We believe that current crisis is not only a danger and an obstacle; it’s also an opportunity, especially for the IT sector.
-We are sure that not much is needed to be done by the new government to stabilize the situation in our industry, because IT is quite a flexible sphere itself.В All we need is an adequate working legislation and a favorable business environment.
+We believe that the current crisis is not only a danger and an obstacle; it’s also an opportunity, especially for the IT sector.
+We are sure that not much is needed to be done by the new government to stabilize the situation in our industry because IT is quite a flexible sphere itself.
+All we need is adequate working legislation and a favorable business environment.

-How does IT industry feel in Lviv?
+How does the IT industry feel in Lviv?

 It’s true that we all were overflowed with emotions lately, but we didn’t miss a single working day and went on delivering the services to our customers as scheduled.
 We helped Maidan when the country needed us, but now we, business people, as the most active part of the society, try not to be too much obsessed with political events: to aid the country in overcoming the crisis, we continue working.

 We feel great responsibility for both our customers and our colleagues and their families, and no matter what happens, we won’t be lowering our business standards.
 It’s important for us to maintain our productivity by focusing all our attention on the work, by increasing the company’s potential and performance.
-We are also eager to show how open we, Abto Software, as an outsourcing services company, and our native city Lviv, as a Ukrainian citСѓ closest to the European standards in all respects, are to the world and the rest of Ukraine.
+We are also eager to show how open we, Abto Software, as an outsourcing services company, and our native city Lviv, as a Ukrainian citСѓ closest to European standards in all respects, are to the world and the rest of Ukraine.